raspberrypilearning/documenting-your-code/en/step_7.md

 ### Create a Sphinx project site

-Sphinx includes a quick start utility which will create a template sphinx project.
+Sphinx includes a quick-start utility that creates a template Sphinx project.

 --- task ---

-Navigate to your project directory
+Navigate to your project directory.

 --- /task ---

 --- task ---

-Run the sphinx quick start utility
+Run the Sphinx quick-start utility by running:

 ```bash
 sphinx-quickstart